thessjacob/dev_tool/README.md

 You will also need Terraform, however the script can install Terraform for you.

 This script was tested on RHEL/CentOS, but should theoretically work in any bash shell.
+You may need to comment out the short block that installs Terraform in my_terraform.sh if not using an enterprise linux with yum/dnf.

 ## Getting Started